spirosmastorakis/ndnSIM-development/docs/source/helpers.rst

 +++++++

 All forwarding strategies require knowledge of where Interests can be forwarded (Forwarding Information Base).
-Unlike IP routing, this knowledge may be imprecise, but without such knowledge forwarding strategies will not be able to make any decision and will drop any Interests.

 .. note::
    By default, all nodes have empty FIB.
 You need either to manually configure routes, use global routing controller, or (not recommended) enable default routes.